testdouble/test_data/README.md

    documentation](https://docs.github.com/en/github/managing-large-files/working-with-large-files)
    on what their service supports)

-Beyond these options, we'd also be interested in a solution that filtered data in a more granular way than ignoring entire tables.
-If you have a proposal you'd be interested in implementing, [suggest it in an issue](/issues/new)!
+_[Beyond these options, we'd also be interested in a solution that filtered data in a more granular way than ignoring entire tables.
+If you have a proposal you'd be interested in implementing, [suggest it in an issue](/issues/new)!]_

 ### Tests shouldn't use shared test data, they should instantiate the objects they need!

 Agreed!
+Nothing is simpler than calling `new` to create an object.

 If it's possible to write a test that looks like this, do it.
 Don't use shared test data loaded from this gem or any other: